 You may be asking yourself, is a Manhattan sweeter than an Old Fashioned?
 On the whole, an Old Fashioned will taste sweeter than a Manhattan and it all has to do with ratios of spirit to sweet element.

 An Old Fashioned uses a ratio (depending on preferences) of 2 oz bourbon to 1/2 oz simple syrup (or 1/4 rich simple syrup) and a few dashes of bitters.
 It’s booze forward, with only a small amount of liquid added via syrup.
 If you choose to add your sugar via muddling the bitters and sugar, you’re adding even less.
 Here’s a classic Old Fashioned cocktail recipe.

 - 2 oz whiskey (bourbon or rye is traditionally used)

-- 1/2 oz simple syrup (I prefer demerara or brown sugar simple syrup
+- 1/2 oz simple syrup (I prefer demerara or light brown sugar simple syrup

 - 2-3 dashes bitters (traditionally Angostura or other aromatic bitters)